iwasz/oledgui/README.md

   * [ ] icon aka indicator aka animation (icon with states) - this can be implemented using the combo (with an option).
 * [x] Button (with callback).
 * [x] std::string - like strings
-  * [ ] Test with std::string_view, std::string abd etl::string.
+  * [ ] Test with std::string_view, std::string and etl::string.
 Test with std::refs
   * [ ] compile-time strings as an option.
 Strings which would be *structural* (????? dunno if worth the effort).
-  * [ ] Add explicit width as a template parameter everywhere where utf8 steings can be passed.
-Then use this width instead of label_.size () if available
+  * [ ] ~~Add explicit width as a template parameter everywhere where utf8 steings can be passed.
+Then use this width instead of label_.size () if available~~ EDIT : wrap in hbox as a workaround.
 * [ ] callbacks and / or references - for all widgets that has input.
 * [x] bug: empty line after nested container
 * [x] A window.
 Like ncurses window (i.e. area).
 It has to have its own coordinate system and focusCounter.
 It should overlay what was previously displayed (easy and concise)